Artistic Practice in Documentary: From Stills to Videos

 All health, travel and other potential liabilities are the responsibility of the student and should be covered adequately by their own insurance.
 We strongly recommend you consult with your own physician about health issues and take out travel insurance for your belongings.
 Please check about visa requirements which may vary depending on your nationality.

-“During the last five years as working as a freelance photojournalist, I have attended a wide variety of workshops and classes trying to improve my abilities as a visual storyteller.
+“During the last five years of working as a freelance photojournalist, I have attended a wide variety of workshops and classes trying to improve my abilities as a visual storyteller.
 One thing I have learned is that being an outstanding photographer has no direct correlation to one’s ability to teach this skill to others.
 Some of the best creators in the world are also some of the most difficult to learn from.

 Not so with Ed Kashi, who is as gifted an educator as he is a documentarian.
 Patient, approachable, and warm, learning from Ed is more like being mentored by a talented friend.
 While some workshop environments can lead to stress and anxiety over one’s future, Ed finds a way to bring out the best in his students in a supportive way.